DuguaiPereira/NonAPICaptor/README.md

 - **CSV Export:** Seamlessly export collected data into CSV files for further analysis and reporting.
 - **System Sleep Prevention:** Ensure uninterrupted data collection by preventing the system from entering sleep mode during operations.
 - **User-Friendly Interface:** A modern, responsive, and intuitive GUI built using CustomTkinter, designed to streamline the user experience.
-- **Donation Support:** Support the ongoing development of Data Extractor Pro via PayPal.
+- **Donation Support:** Support the ongoing development of NonAPICaptor via PayPal.

 ---